nonmundane/streamline-deploy/README.md

 id = RANDOM_UUID_STRING <--- this is used as the Stream Key and Admin Password for MovieNight

-private_key = ssh_streamline.FOOR.BAR.pem file in repo directory
+private_key = ssh_key.pem file in repo directory

 public_ip = ZZZ.ZZZ.ZZZ.ZZZ

+## Post Setup

+Run `./scripts/post.sh`

+This will generate utility scripts for ssh and sftp to the host.

+Use `./scripts/sftp.sh` to upload your encoded movie, then `./scripts/ssh.sh` and `./playout-mpd.sh <my_encoded_video.mp4>` to start your stream.